Preparing for Jury Service

 All restrooms in the Superior Court complexes are accessible to physically challenged jurors.
-Pay phones are available nearby.
-Physically challenged jurors in wheelchairs may use the ramps located at all court entrances.
+Entrances to all court locations have ramps nearby.
 The courthouse is a nonsmoking environment.

 The downtown Phoenix Jury Assembly Room is equipped with WiFi access.
 Handouts are available at the front desk indicating the unsecured network and log-in information.
 We hope this helps make your jury service experience with us even more positive.